NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 that was used later for shape-from-shading (see also the ``--auto-overlap-limit`` option, which can be used to determine which images overlap).
 Here more bundle adjustment iterations are desirable, but this step takes too long.
-And a large ``--ip-per-tile`` can make a difference in images with rather different different illumination conditions but it can also slow down the process a lot.
+A large ``--ip-per-image`` can make a difference in images with rather different different illumination conditions but it can also slow down the process a lot.
 Note that the value of ``--max-pairwise-matches`` was set to 1000.
 That should hopefully create enough matches among any two images.
-A higher value here will make bundle adjustment run slower.
+A higher value here will make bundle adjustment run slower and use more memory.

 It is very important to have a lot of images during bundle adjustment, and that they are sorted by illumination (Sun azimuth) to ensure that